Twenty-three fabulous & socially acceptable ways to shut people down

 12. Point out something about how they look, what they're wearing, and/or their tone of voice.
 This brings attention away from what they're saying, and often enrages them at the same time.
 You could also correct their grammar and/or quibble over the 'dictionary' meaning of a word they've used.

 13. Ask them to give you an example of whatever it is they're having an issue with.
-If they oblige you by giving one, say it isn't a good one (it's even better and allows you more talking-time if you list all the reasons why it's not) and then ask for another example.
+If they oblige you by giving one, say it isn't a good one (to gain more talking-time, you could even list all the reasons why it's not) and then ask for another example.
 And so on.

 15. Ignore the person until they’ve given up.
 Once this has happened, you can say something like, “Are you feeling a bit perkier today?”
 Perhaps with a nice friendly smile.